2666: Plot summary

 The novel is substantially concerned with violence and death.
 According to Levi Stahl, it "is another iteration of Bolaño's increasingly baroque, cryptic, and mystical personal vision of the world, revealed obliquely by his recurrent symbols, images, and tropes".
-Within the novel, "There is something secret, horrible, and cosmic afoot, centered around Santa Teresa (and possibly culminating in the mystical year of the book's title, a date that is referred to in passing in Amulet as well).
-We can at most glimpse it, in those uncanny moments when the world seems wrong."
+Within the novel, "There is something secret, horrible, and cosmic afoot, centered around Santa Teresa (and possibly culminating in the mystical year of the book's title, a date referred to in passing in Amulet).
+We can at most glimpse it in those uncanny moments when the world seems wrong."

-The novel's five parts are linked by varying degrees of concern with unsolved murders of upwards of 300 young, poor, mostly uneducated Mexican women in the fictional border town of Santa Teresa (based on Ciudad Juárez but located in Sonora rather than Chihuahua) though it is the fourth part which focuses specifically on the murders.
+The novel's five parts are linked by varying degrees of concern with unsolved murders of upwards of 300 young, poor, mostly uneducated Mexican women in the fictional border town of Santa Teresa (based on Ciudad Juárez but located in Sonora rather than Chihuahua).
+The fourth part focuses specifically on the murders.

 The Part about the Critics

-This part describes a group of four European literary critics, the French Jean-Claude Pelletier, the Italian Piero Morini, the Spaniard Manuel Espinoza and the English woman Liz Norton, who have forged their careers around the reclusive German novelist Benno von Archimboldi.
-Their search for Archimboldi himself and details of his life causes them to get to know his aging publisher Mrs. Bubis.
-Then in a seminary in Toulouse the four academics meet up with Rodolfo Alatorre, a Mexican who says a friend knew him in Mexico City a short while back and that from there the elusive German was said to be going to the Mexican border town of Santa Teresa in Sonora.
-Three of the academics go there in search of him but fail to find him.
+This part describes a group of four European literary critics, the French Jean-Claude Pelletier, the Italian Piero Morini, the Spaniard Manuel Espinoza, and the English woman Liz Norton, who have forged their careers around the reclusive German novelist Benno von Archimboldi.
+Their search for Archimboldi and his life details causes them to get to know his aging publisher, Mrs. Bubis.
+Then, in a seminary in Toulouse, the four academics meet up with Rodolfo Alatorre, a Mexican who says a friend knew him in Mexico City a short while back and that from there, the elusive German was said to be going to the Mexican border town of Santa Teresa in Sonora.
+Three academics go there searching for him but fail to find him.
 A major element of this part centers around romantic entanglements between the critics.

 The Part about Amalfitano

 This part concentrates on Óscar Amalfitano, a Chilean professor of philosophy who arrives at the University of Santa Teresa from Barcelona with his young adult daughter Rosa.
-As a single parent (since her mother Lola abandoned them both when Rosa was two) Amalfitano fears Rosa will become another victim of the femicides plaguing the city.
+As a single parent (since her mother Lola abandoned them both when Rosa was two to find her lost poet lover), Amalfitano fears Rosa will become another victim of the femicides plaguing the city.
+Amalfitano, as he is called through the remainder of this section, is also immersed in the elite society of Santa Teresa, meeting the likes of Dean Guerra and his son, Marco.